CSAllenISDClassroom/scheduling-app-model-magicpizzaboxes/Functionality.md

 ### Design
 Our backend will contain a function to return all the eligible class periods for a given class.
 This way, the frontend will be able to highlight eligible classes.
 Periods classes are available will be stored in our database.
 The backend will query the database and select the specific class.
 ### QA
+Make sure all eligible class period appear.
+When the user choose a class, make sure the correct possible period was highlighted and make sure the class doesn't creat any conflicts.
 ## More App Accessibility
 ### Functionality
 Our website will be mobile friendly.
 We will also ensure that all gestures will work between all platforms.
 For example, when adding a class to the blocked schedule graphic, the user will click the class then the period they want it rather than needing to drag the class to the blocked schedule graphic.